LivInAbsurdism/livinabsurdism.github.io/index.md

 title: Hi, I'm Liv.
 ---

-**I'm a backend engineer who loves plants, automation, and learning.**
+**I'm a backend engineer who loves plants, novel solutions, reading, and learning.**

 I currently live in the San Juan mountains with my partner, our two dogs, and 115 plants.